microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Option to concatenate `AMD` and `System` modules into a single output file

+Specifying `--outFile` in conjunction with `--module amd` or `--module system` will concatenate all modules in the compilation into a single output file containing multiple module closures.

 # TypeScript 1.7 (upcoming)

 ## `async`/`await` support in ES6 targets (Node v4+)